alundiak/flags/README.md

 - there are also `independent`: true/false.

+## Features
+- Search/Filtering by name of country.

 ## TODO (for sure)
 - Introduce regions.
-- Use `unMember`
 - Fixup Mobile view, although not really needed.
 - Cleanup/Refactor code.

 ## TODO (maybe)
 - Maybe something else, like map so that easier to locate visually.
-- Maybe search by code, eg. `en`, `ua` or by full name of country.
-Sometimes country code is sometimes useful to search by.
 - Maybe Small Countries dedicated section/region.
 - Maybe some sections of flags those which "misleading", eg. Poland and Monaco vs. Indonesia, Singapore and Poland, etc.
   - Maybe section of flags of different cities, like Polish Katowice flag is very similar to flag of Ukraine.